 The bridge appears to be rosewood and is a notched affair, meaning you tie a knot in one end of the string and just hook it in.
 A great bridge for a first time player as changing strings is really easy.
 It's shaped to compliment the instrument and its nice to see something a bit different.
 The saddle is plastic and is shaped and compensated which I think is total overkill on an instrument like this.
 My biggest gripe however is that the bridge is set in the wrong place.
 Not just the saddle, the whole thing.
 It is actually fitted on a slight angle and not quite in line with the neck either.
 It's a minor misplacing but this kind of thing can lead to tuning issues that are pretty much impossible to fix.
 Something of a cardinal sin.

 There is no other bling on the instrument body, and the sound hole is unadorned.
-Looking at the edge of the sound hole though shows you just how thing this laminate wood is - its over 2mm thick and that is pretty awful.
+Looking at the edge of the sound hole though shows you just how thick this laminate wood is - its over 2mm thick and that is pretty awful.
 Good laminates are half this thickness or less.
 Why does that matter?
 Well the top of the instrument needs to vibrate to create tone and project volume.
 I think you would need to hit this with a hammer to get any character out of it.

 Inside the uke shows a very messy build.
 There is black paint overspray on the interior wood, glue seepage all over the place, and wood shavings stuck to the inside.